 5.6 Date of official confirmation of the harmful organism's identity.
-28-02-2024 6 Infested area, and the severity and source of the outbreak in that area 6.1 Characteristics of the infested area and its vicinity.
-Physically closed conditions: public site other than greenhouse Other plant, part of a plant or plant product 6.2 Host plants in the infested area and its vicinity Zingiber officinale 6.3 Infested plant(s), plant product(s) and other object(s).
-Zingiber officinale (20 piece), ginger for consumption The infested goods were offered for sale loose in a crate in retail stores.
-6.4 Severity of the outbreak.
+19-02-2023 6 Infested area, and the severity and source of the outbreak in that area 6.1 Size and delimitation of the infested area.
+1 m2 6.2 Characteristics of the infested area and its vicinity.
+Physically closed conditions: public site other than greenhouse Other plant, part of a plant or plant product 6.3 Host plants in the infested area and its vicinity Zingiber officinale 6.4 Infested plant(s), plant product(s) and other object(s).
+Zingiber officinale (20 pce), ginger for consumption The infested goods were offered for sale loose in a crate in retail stores.
+6.5 Severity of the outbreak.
 All ginger was sold for human consumption.
 No risk is assumed for production sites.
-6.5 Source of the outbreak The ginger originated from China for final consumption.
-The ginger rhizomes were probably imported via other Member States.
-Tracing back is ongoing.
+6.6 Source of the outbreak The ginger originated from China for final consumption.
 7 Official phytosanitary measures 7.1 Adoption of official phytosanitary measures.
 No official phytosanitary measures have been taken.
-The infested ginger was completely sold out to final consumers.
-The plant protection service assumes that it is all consumed and no further spread of the pathogen occurred.
-7.2 Identification of the area covered by the official phytosanitary measures: No demarcated area was established.
+All ginger was sold for human consumption.
+No risk is assumed for production sites.
+7.2 Identification of the area covered by the official phytosanitary measures No demarcated area was established.
 All ginger was sold for human consumption.
 7.3 Measures affecting the movement of goods Measures do not affect import into or movement within the Union of goods.
 7.4 Specific surveys.
 No 8 Pest risk analysis/assessment Pest risk assessment is not required.
 Harmful organism is listed in Annex II A of Regulation (EU) 2019/2072.